muvox-io/euphonium/docs/technical/adding-new-plugin.md

 ## Exposing C++ Objects in the Berry language

-While events can be propagated from the infrastructure layer to the application layer, (as of this writing) the same mechanism cannot be used to communicate from the application layer to the infrastructure layer.
-In order for the the infrastructure layer to receive events from the application layer, infrastructure plugins can bind functions, methods, and values into berry runtime.
+While events can be propagated from the feature layer to the application layer, (as of this writing) the same mechanism cannot be used to communicate from the application layer to the feature layer.
+In order for the the feature layer to receive events from the application layer, feature plugins can bind functions, methods, and values into berry runtime.

-This is accomplished using the convenience methods of the `berry` reference that is attached to each infrastructure plugin, such as:
+This is accomplished using the convenience methods of the `berry` reference that is attached to each feature plugin, such as:

 ```cpp
 // bind the MQTTPlugin::publish method to mqqt.pugin function in the berry runtime